jvzantvoort/tmux-project/README.md

 Together with bash (or other shell based) profiles you can easily maintain multiple sessions.

+# Reason

+The reason I'm writing this thing.

+At the moment I'm working in a project based on tickets.
+For each ticket I re-checkout what ever repositories I need.
+Seems silly until you work on 4 projects at one and start to lose sight of things.
+In my case I wrote a small wrapper in my bash profile that allows me to resume working on a project by
+executing:

+  resume <projectname>

+This solution consists of a few distinct targets:

+* HOME/.tmux.d/<project>.rc, the tmux configuration used
+  for this.
+* HOME/.tmux.d/<project>.env, the bash configuration
+  sourced when resuming.
+* PROJECSTDIR the location where projects are checked out.

+For the longest time I had only one type of project to work on and the original client/organization specific solution I wrote in Python covered this neatly.
+However others recently came.
+Different ticket name format, different archive, etc..
+And instead of re-writing my python thing I instead opted for a golang based approach.
+Why?
+Because I'm shit at golang, it's the Christmas holiday and I have nothing better to do.

 # Synopsis
 ## archive

 Creates a TAR archive of a project.